Editor's Note: Red House Ice Cream has temporarily located at 9172 Hwy 17, Bruce Mines for Summer 2022. Please check Facebook for hours of operation.

 Dutch chocolate ice cream, mini marshmallows, milk chocolate chunks, slivered almonds, and homemade chocolate sauce.

 Ellen stressed that when these features are “sold out, they’re sold out.”
-She may bring all or some back for the 2019 season, but rest assured, there will be new ones!
+She may bring all or just a few for the next season, but rest assured, there will be new ones!

 Red House will also stay open later if a local ball team is playing to accommodate their schedule for the hungry ballplayers, or if there is a community event happening.